chadlavi/blog/_posts/2019-10-30-building-jekyll-blog.md

 ## Caching

 Probably the most important improvement I made in the whole process was to set up Travis CI to cache correctly!
-I ended up doing <a href="https://docs.travis-ci.com/user/caching#cache-rvm-ruby-version-for-non-ruby-projects" target="_blank">this</a>:
+I ended up [doing this](https://docs.travis-ci.com/user/caching#cache-rvm-ruby-version-for-non-ruby-projects):

 ```yaml
 cache: